 Figure 3.
 Variations in micelle sizes of TPMs (TPM-L3/L4 and TPM-V3/V4) depending on incubation time (a), temperature (b), and detergent concentration (c) in water.
 Micelle sizes were measured at detergent concentration of 1.0 wt% over the course of a 19-day incubation at room temperature (a) or with increasing temperature from 15 to 65 °C (b). (c) Detergent micelle sizes were measured with increasing detergent concentrations from 0.1 wt% to 2.0 wt% at room temperature.
-Micelle sizes were represented by hydrodynamic diameter (Dh), Error bars, SD, n = 4-5.
+Micelle sizes are represented by hydrodynamic diameter (Dh), Error bars, SD, n = 4-5.